 Commercial vertical growing systems are innovative solutions for Farming/gardening with all the constraints of today’s urbanised society.
-Vertical farming requires much less of a sizeable estate as well as significantly reducing water consumption and potential logistical issues.
+The use of vertical equipment requires much less of a sizeable estate as well as significantly reducing water consumption and potential logistical issues.

 For thousands of years nations have farmed the land for food.
 But with a vast rise in the population over recent centuries – increased living standards and falling death rates – the pressure on traditional farming has continually increased.

 Vertical farming systems aren’t just about a reduction in space; it can provide a more sustainable way of producing helping in turn with the direct supply chain and other areas such as logistics.
 Vertical Farming Equipment enables plants to be stacked in vertical trays, instead of traditional horizontal pitches.
 Allowing the benefit of plants that don’t have to rely on natural sources of sunlight, rainwater, or pesticides, but LED lights and minerals instead.

 With the global population moving to 8 billion and likely to increase to 10 billion by 2050, the challenge of providing enough food for everyone in a sustainable manner is certainly a fear.
 Concerns such as erratic weather patterns, logistical challenges and increasing yields, only affirms that “vertical farming” is the future of food production and IWM as part of the supply chain needs to move quickly to support these markets.